priyasundaresan/diffcloud_real2sim/real/README.md

 # Test that the container built properly using ./docker_run.py (NOTE: use Ctrl+D to exit the container)
 ```
 <a name="workflow"></a>
-## Example of data collection: recording trajectories and recording point clouds
+## Example of data collection: recording trajectories and paired point clouds
 * Add the following lines to your `~/.bashrc.user`, and then run `source ~/.bashrc.user`.
-Whenever interfacing with the robots/cameras, you'll want to always `source` ROS, and then the other three commands are helpful shortcuts for launching camera ROS nodes and using `blender` on the command line.
+Whenever interfacing with the robots/cameras, you'll want to always `source` ROS, and then the other two commands are helpful shortcuts for launching camera ROS nodes
 ```
 source /opt/ros/noetic/setup.bash
 alias start-topcam='roslaunch realsense2_camera rs_camera.launch camera:=cam_1 serial_no:=919122071583 align_depth:=true initial_reset:=true'